lightbend/ssl-config/documentation/src/sphinx/WSQuickStart.rst

 which can be copied and pasted into a file.
 The very last certificate in the chain will be the root CA certificate.

-    **NOTE**: Not all websites will include the root CA certificate.
-You should decode the certificate with keytool or with `certificate decoder <https://www.sslshopper.com/certificate-decoder.html>`__ to
+.. note:: Not all websites will include the root CA certificate.
+You
+    should decode the certificate with keytool or with `certificate decoder <https://www.sslshopper.com/certificate-decoder.html>`__ to
     ensure you have the right certificate.